Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Tsang Chi-kin's girlfriend seeking asylum in the UK

 Apple Daily reported that Tsang Chi-kin, who was shot in the chest by a police officer during a demonstration in Tsuen Wan on 1 October 2019, and his 15-year-old girlfriend sought political asylum after arriving in London last week.
 This is the youngest confirmed exile protest.
-By.
 It was reported that she had participated in the demonstration and was arrested, but was not prosecuted because she was under 16 years old.
 Friends of Hong Kong, the British organization for assisting exiles, which is responsible for assisting the girl, issued a statement stating that she had been followed by unknown persons before leaving Hong Kong and that she would try to assist her in life after arriving in the UK.
 It also claimed that she was suffering from depression and would provide her psychological counseling and thank the British government for granting her political asylum.